Gregory Peck: Early life

-Peck's parents divorced when he was five, and he was brought up by his maternal grandmother, who took him to the movies every week.
-At the age of 10, he was sent to a Catholic military school, St. John's Military Academy in Los Angeles.
-While he was a student there, his grandmother died.
-At 14, he moved back to San Diego to live with his father.
-He attended San Diego High School and, after graduating in 1934, enrolled for one year at San Diego State Teacher's College (now known as San Diego State University).
-While there, he joined the track team, took his first theatre and public-speaking courses, and pledged the Epsilon Eta fraternity.
+Peck's parents divorced when he was five and he was brought up by his maternal grandmother, who took him to the movies every week.
+At the age of 10 he was sent to a Catholic military school, St John's Military Academy in Los Angeles.
+While he was there his grandmother died.
+At 14 he moved back to San Diego to live with his father.
+He attended San Diego High School, and after graduating in 1934 enrolled for one year at San Diego State Teachers’ College (now known as San Diego State University).
+While there he joined the track team, took his first theatre and public-speaking courses and pledged the Epsilon Eta fraternity.
 Peck had ambitions to be a doctor and later transferred to the University of California, Berkeley, as an English major and pre-medical student.
-Standing 6 ft 3 in, he rowed on the university crew.
+Standing at 6 ft 3 in, he rowed on the university crew.
 Although his tuition fee was only $26 per year, Peck still struggled to pay and took a job as a "hasher" (kitchen helper) for the Alpha Gamma Delta sorority in exchange for meals.

-At Berkeley, Peck's deep, well-modulated voice gained him attention, and after participating in a public speaking course, he decided to try acting.
-He was encouraged by an acting coach, who saw in him perfect material for university theatre, and he became more and more interested in acting.
+At Berkeley, Peck's deep, well-modulated voice gained him attention, and after participating in a public speaking course he decided to try acting.
+He was encouraged by an acting coach, who saw in him perfect material for university theatre, and he became more and more interested in performing.
 He was recruited by Edwin Duerr, director of the university's Little Theater, and appeared in five plays during his senior year, including as Starbuck in Moby Dick.
 Peck later said about his years at Berkeley that "it was a very special experience for me and three of the greatest years of my life.
 It woke me up and made me a human being."
-In 1996, Peck donated $25,000 to the Berkeley rowing crew in honor of his coach, Ky Ebright.
+In 1996 Peck donated $25,000 to the Berkeley rowing crew in honor of his coach, Ky Ebright.